ChaoYuyang1919810/prac10/REFLECTION.md

 I learned to:
 1. Add buffer time for research/testing
 2. Prioritize MVP (Minimum Viable Product) features
 3. Use past task metrics to inform new estimates
+4. Deepen the understanding of Python.

 ## Code Reviews